MIDI timecode: Quarter-frame messages

 When the time is running continuously, the 32-bit time code is broken into 8 4-bit pieces, and one piece is transmitted each quarter frame.
 I.e. 96—120 times per second, depending on the frame rate.
 Since it takes eight quarter frames for a complete time code message, the complete SMPTE time is updated every two frames.
-A quarter-frame messages consists of a status byte of 0xF1, followed by a single 7-bit data value: 3 bits to identify the piece, and 4 bits of partial time code.
+A quarter-frame message consists of a status byte of 0xF1, followed by a single 7-bit data value: 3 bits to identify the piece, and 4 bits of partial time code.
 When time is running forward, the piece numbers increment from 0–7; with the time that piece 0 is transmitted is the coded instant, and the remaining pieces are transmitted later.

 If the MIDI data stream is being rewound, the piece numbers count backward.
 Again, piece 0 is transmitted at the coded moment.

 The time code is divided little-endian as follows: